-Gun-rights groups want to expand concealed-carry weapons laws
+Gun rights groups want to expand concealed-carry weapons laws

 Like the states defending their laws, gun control advocates say other appeals courts have already spoken.

-“Last year lawyers for the National Rifle Association and other gun lobby groups tried to convince American judges that the Second Amendment leaves no room for reasonable gun safety laws,” said Eric Tirschwell, litigation director for the group Everytown for Gun Safety.
+“Last year, in courts from Missouri to Florida, lawyers for the National Rifle Association and other gun lobby groups tried to convince American judges that the Second Amendment leaves no room for reasonable gun safety laws,” the group Everytown for Gun Safety said in a news release earlier this year.
 “They failed time and time again.”

 The Republican-controlled House of Representatives passed legislation last year that would recognize state-issued concealed carry permits nationwide.